Chinese New Year in India

 Dragon dances and firecracker shows are displayed in Chinese communities in India.
 People get to see parades and lion dances too.
 There are religious rituals where the people pray for their dead ancestors.
 The rituals also include prayers to the gods to grant them health and happiness all throughout the year.

-The celebration starts with a dinner on Chinese New Year’s Eve.
+The celebration starts with a dinner on Lunar New Year’s Eve.
 During the celebrations, people prepare some of the Chinese traditional foods.
 Some of these include: dumplings, noodles, fish, chicken and “jai”.
 After that, all family members visit their ancestors at the cemeteries.
 The following days focus on visiting families, relatives and friends.

 Public Life

-Chinese New Year is not considered a holiday in India.
+Lunar New Year is not considered a holiday in India.
 Schools, government and private institutions are open during these times.
 Public transport still operates but there are risks of traffic jams due to street parades and dances, especially in Chinese communities.

 Background

-Chinese New Year is the most important holiday among the Chinese in many countries, including India.
+Lunar New Year is the most important holiday among the Chinese in many countries, including India.
 It signals the start of spring so people also call it the “Spring Festival”.
 The celebration is believed to have originated when the people started decorating their houses with red paper decorations to ward off Nian, a mythical beast that swallowed people and other animals.
 Since then, the people have celebrated the New Year as a way of thanking the gods for taking away Nian and providing them with peaceful lives.

 The Chinese New Year celebration spread to different nations when the Chinese started to migrate to other countries.
 Many Chinese people who immigrated to India live in eastern India, especially Kolkata and Tripura.
 Their China Town is known as Tangra.
 There are about 200,000 Chinese living in Kolkata alone.